lfrazier/EatFighter/README.md

 * Better AI all around
 * Jump, Kick, and Combo attacks
 * Use user's location to find restaurants, rather than hardcoding them in
+* Make the game Universal/available on iPad, as well

 ##Acknowledgements
 * This app uses Cocos2d as the animation framework. (http://www.cocos2d-iphone.org)